OWASP Top 10 and Snort Rule Creation

 A. IDOR (Insecure Direct Object reference)

 IDOR can allow you to view or modify another user account.
 As shown below, a URL may contain a unique key/number tied to a user account.
-In this example, Imagine this being the ending of a URL, and the unique ID is1, which belongs to a user named “normie.”
+In this example, imagine this being the ending of a URL, and the unique ID is 1, which belongs to a user named “normie.”

 “…account=1?Name=normie”